 What can you do?

 1) Get out of halaal trade: if you are a businessmen or farmer or if you are in any way involved in halaal trade, just get out immediately.
-It is evil and no Christians should take part in it.
+It is evil and no Christian should take part in it.
 Get out!

 2) Boycott halaal trade: If you are only a consumer, try not to buy halaal products, boycott the businesses that sell halaal, and encourage Christian businesses to get out of halaal trade.
 Support businesses that do not join the halaal trade.